angeline-hilda/OCI-PostgreSQL/README.md

 - After the provisioning of database, you may need to update the OCPU or memory based on the performance requirements.
 - Flexible shapes are mapped with flexible configurations, allowing customization of OCUPS and memory.
 - Fixed shapes have predefined OCPU and memory.
 If updating the fixed shape, the existing configuration can't be applied.
-You must either select an existing valid configuration or create a new configuratopn and pass it to the module.
+You must either select an existing valid configuration or create a new configuration and pass it to the module.

 ## Prerequisites